 There are some plaques about the place - and I'm sure I have taken photos of them.
 I'll put them on here when I find them.

-The lane soon climbs back down to the valley floor and comes to a T-junction.
 To the left "Riverside" leads past the green on the banks of the Darent and the 16th Century Plough Inn to Eynsford village with its many old and interesting buildings.
 Eynsford has been an important crossing point of the Darent for thousands of years.
 The 15th Century hump-back bridge and adjacent much older ford cross the river to the main part of the village.
 Just over the bridge is the Watermark Restaurant and directly across the High Street is the Norman Church of St Martin of Tours.
-In the mid 12th Century the church was the focus of a dispute between William de Eynsford III and Thomas Becket, the Archbishop of Canterbury.
+In the mid-12th Century the church was the focus of a dispute between William de Eynsford III and Thomas Becket, the Archbishop of Canterbury.
 William was excommunicated and it led to a confrontation between Becket and King Henry II.
 It was one of many confrontations which would eventually lead to Becket's assassination in Canterbury Cathedral on 29th December 1170.

 The High Street has many old and interesting buildings.
-A short distance to the left, along it, is the Castle Inn and directly opposite the inn is access to Eynsford Castle.
-You can read more at English Heritage and Wikipedia.
+A short distance to the left, along it, is The Castle Hotel and directly opposite the inn is access to Eynsford Castle.

 Eynsford has connections with and has been home to many famous people.
 The Wesley Stone next to the bridge marks the spot where John Wesley once preached from.
 Percy Pilcher, a late 19th Century inventor and aviator constructed and flew some lightweight gliders near the village, but tragically crashed and died in 1899 at the age of 33 just before he was about try and become the first person to make a powered flight.
 In the 1920s composers Peter Warlock and EJ Moeran rented a house in the village and created some of their best works here.
 They were famous for their open house and drunken parties.
 Warlock would often wake up the local residents by going around the village late at night, on his motorcycle, whilst drunk and sometimes naked.
 Graham Sutherland, the 20th Century English artist, lived at Willow Cottage.
 Arthur Mee (1875 - 1943), writer and author of The Children's Encyclopedia lived in a grand house which he built on Eynsford Hill.

-Follow the lane straight on past the Roman villa for another 500 yards to a red-brick building with two towers and a central archway.
+On reaching Lullingstone Lane turn right and follow for 550 yards to a red-brick building with two towers and a central archway.
 This is the gatehouse and entrance to Lullingstone Castle.